theamaan/ticketBookingCounter/README.md

 This will automatically generate the result showing the number of tickets booked with their first name and the remaining tickets left for others to book.
+## Hounarable Mention

+POV:- I have learnt it building from 'TechWorld with Nana' and in no way this is my original work.